-… since I started adding Tong Zhong, my sandwich bread has started coming out soft and moist, and I’ve never gone back to store-bought sandwich bread…
+… since I started adding TAng Zhong, my sandwich bread has started coming out soft and moist, and I’ve never gone back to store-bought sandwich bread…

 When we used to live in Hong Kong, we always bought our sandwich bread from the local bakery (King’s) in Happy Valley.
 They had their own oven and baked all their products fresh.

-Hong Kong bakers have a unique way of preparing bread and creating the fluffiest dough: Tong Zhong, which is a mixture of water and plain flour (generally with a ratio of 5:1).
-By cooking Tong Zhong over medium heat for a few minutes, it quickly forms a thick porridge, which they mix into the dough.
+Hong Kong bakers have a unique way of preparing bread and creating the fluffiest dough: Tang Zhong, which is a mixture of water and plain flour (generally with a ratio of 5:1).
+By cooking Tang Zhong over medium heat for a few minutes, it quickly forms a thick porridge, which they mix into the dough.

 Makes 1 loaf (about 20+ slices)